 - Okra - instead of okra you can use file as a thickener.
 Add it at the very end, sprinkling it on top about 3 minutes before adding the shrimp, green onions and parsley.

-- Sausage- this also tastes great with chicken sausage.
+- Sausage- this also tastes great with chicken sausage, or even Polish sausages in a pinch.

 - Gluten Free- for gluten free use corn starch instead of flour.
 Use ¼ cup.